 - 1. Make an inventory of the types of clients that (need to) make connections to the server.17 This is a requirement that is usually determined in consultation with the business owner. - a.
 Make the trade-off visible: the value of compatibility versus the risk and associated support cost of increasingly fragile configurations.Make an inventory of the available TLS options that are available on the server. - 2.
 Choose Good and Sufficient TLS-versions for the server. - Choose Good and Sufficient algorithms for the server.
 Support a broad range of Sufficient algorithms.
 These are often required for compatibility with older clients.
-Do not support more Sufficient algorithms than required for compatibility. - Choose Sufficient lengths of keys.
-Choose Good lengths instead if you are sure that all clients support these. - Choose Good elliptic curves for the server.
+Do not support more Sufficient algorithms than required for compatibility. - 4.
+Choose Sufficient lengths of keys.
+Choose Good lengths instead if you are sure that all clients support these. - 5.
+Choose Good elliptic curves for the server.
 Do you have reasons to assume that not every client supports these?
 Then also choose Sufficient elliptic curves.
 Do not support more curves than required for compatibility. - Some old clients do not support elliptic curves.
 Do you need to support these clients?
 Then select Sufficient finite field groups.
 Do not support more finite field groups than necessary for compatibility. - 7.
 Configure the server with the chosen configurations.
 The TLS configuration is part of the software that uses the TLS connection.
 For example, if you want to offer HTTPS then TLS is configured as part of the web server software. - 8.
 Think about the software that clients will use to connect.
 Test whether clients using this software can connect. - 9.
 Are you having compatibility problems?18 Track down which options cause these problems. - a.
 Usually these problems can be solved by exchanging or supplementing Good settings with Sufficient settings. - b.
 If the inventory created in steps 1 and 9 includes very old client software, you may need to temporarily include Phase out settings in your configuration.
 Phase out settingss are known to be fragile with respect to evolving attack techniques and merely provide a slim security margin.
 Do not support more Phase out algorithms than required for compatibility. - 11.
 Choose and document clear criteria for the scheduled removal of any Phase out settings that have been chosen.
 See Scheduling removal of phase out configurations in the chapter Guidelines for examples of clear conditions.
-If removal impacts the requirement defined in step 1, this will usually involve consultation with the business owner. - 17 Ideally by using TLS connection statistics gathered on the server, or on a similar service. - 16 This heading can also be read as "Only control over the client", though clients are not the focus of these guidelines.
-An example is an e-mail service that acts as a TLS client when sending e-mail. - 18 Does your organization make use of TLS interception, either locally on the client or on the network?
-This may be the source of your compatibility problem.
-The factsheet "TLS Interception" treats considerations and preconditions for the deployment of TLS interception.
+If removal impacts the requirement defined in step 1, this will usually involve consultation with the business owner.

+16 This heading can also be read as "Only control over the client", though clients are not the focus of these guidelines.
+An example is an e-mail service that acts as a TLS client when sending e-mail.